StephanieCortes/project-data-extraction/README.md

 * Python 3.6+
 * Works on Linux, Windows, macOS, BSD

-## Necessary Deliverables
+## Deliverables

-The following deliverables should be pushed to your Github repo for this chapter.
+You will find the following deliverables:

-* **A Jupyter Notebook (.ipynb) file** that contains the code used to work with your API and scrape your web page.
+* **A Jupyter Notebook (.ipynb) file** that contains the code used to scrape the web page.
-* **An output folder** containing the outputs of your API and scraping efforts.
+* **An output folder** containing the outputs of scraping data.
-* **A ``README.md`` file** containing a detailed explanation of your approach and code for retrieving data from the API and scraping the web page as well as your results, obstacles encountered, and lessons learned.
+* **A ``README.md`` file** containing a detailed explanation of the approach and code for retrieving data from the API and scraping the web page as well as your results, obstacles encountered, and lessons learned.

 ## Let's Get Started